caroline495/pinboard/README.md

 In order to organize pins, users can create virtual "boards" to save pins to.
 Users are able to save a pin to a different board than the board a pin is currently saved in.
 Users are able to create a board by navigating to their user page and clicking on a "+" button located before their pins/boards displayed, which will show the option to create a board.

 Once a board is created, it will contain no pins initially.
-Users can navigate to their user page and click on the "created" area to see all the boards they have, and look at inidividual boards.
-Once on an individual board page users can edit/delete boards, by clicking on the three dots on the page.
+Users can navigate to their user page and click on the "created" area to see all the boards they have, and look at individual boards.
+Once on an individual board page users can edit/delete a board, by clicking on the three dots on the page.
 Users can add pins to their board from clicking into individual pins, and change the board that a pin is saved to.

 ## Implementation/Project Highlights